-Within the Regional energy landscape, the C-SERMS Platform serves a coordination and knowledge sharing mechanism for the hosting of regular stakeholder discussions that are related to the planning and implementation of the renewable energy and energy efficiency dimensions of the CARICOM Energy Policy, through the C-SERMS.
+Within the regional energy landscape, the C-SERMS platform serves a coordination and knowledge sharing mechanism for the hosting of regular stakeholder discussions that are related to the planning and implementation of the renewable energy and energy efficiency dimensions of the CARICOM Energy Policy, through the C-SERMS.
 The Energy Unit of the CARICOM Secretariat is responsible for the management of the C-SERMS Platform.
 CARICOM Energy Week is being coordinated and managed through the National Energy Focal Points Group of the Platform, which is chaired by the Energy Unit of the CARICOM Secretariat.

-In 2011, the Small Island Developing States (SIDS) Sustainable Energy and Climate Resilience Initiative (SIDS DOCK) was created by Alliance of Small Island States (AOSIS), the Caribbean Community Climate Change Centre (CCCCC) and the Secretariat of the Pacific Regional Environment Programme (SPREP).
-The innovative mechanism promotes the scaling-up of technical and financial support, as well as SIDS-SIDS cooperation, for the transformation of the energy sector of SIDS in Africa, Caribbean, Indian Ocean and Pacific.
-SIDS DOCK acts as critical vehicle in order to achieve SDG 7 on sustainable energy and the established SIDS DOCK goals: to increase energy efficiency by 25 percent (2005 baseline) and to generate a minimum of 50 percent of electric power from renewable sources and a 50 percent decrease in conventional transportation fuel use by 2033: Island Energy for Island Life 25-50-25 by 2033.
+In 2011, the Small Island Developing States (SIDS) Sustainable Energy and Climate Resilience Initiative (SIDS DOCK) was created by the Alliance of Small Island States (AOSIS), the Caribbean Community Climate Change Centre (CCCCC) and the Secretariat of the Pacific Regional Environment Programme (SPREP).
+The innovative mechanism promotes the scaling-up of technical and financial support, as well as SIDS-SIDS cooperation, for the transformation of the energy sector of SIDS in Africa, the Caribbean, the Indian Ocean and the Pacific.
+SIDS DOCK acts as critical vehicle in order to achieve SDG 7 on sustainable energy and the established SIDS DOCK goals: to increase energy efficiency by 25 percent (2005 baseline) and to generate a minimum of 50 percent electric power from renewable sources and a 50 percent decrease in conventional transportation fuel use by 2033: Island Energy for Island Life 25-50-25 by 2033.

 On 30 September 2015, the SIDS DOCK Treaty entered into force, recognizing the establishment of the historic intergovernmental organization vested with the full powers of the United Nations (UN).
 The creation of SIDS DOCK responds to the call for innovative SIDS-SIDS partnerships to implement the “SIDS Accelerated Modalities of Action (SAMOA) Pathway” which was adopted at the Third International Conference on Small Island Developing States (SIDS), held from 1-4 September 2014 in Apia, Samoa.
 The conference called for innovative partnerships to strengthen SIDS-SIDS cooperation.

-Energy Challenges and sustainable energy opportunities
+Energy Challenges and Sustainable Energy Opportunities

 The region is endowed with a broad range of renewable energy sources (bioenergy, solar, wind, hydro, tidal and geothermal energy).
 There is significant potential for EE improvements with regard to lighting, appliances, buildings, transmission and distribution and industrial processes particularly in urban areas.
 Small-scale decentralized renewable energy (RE) solutions can be cost-effective options to satisfy the needs of the rural population located far away from the main grid (relevant for parts of Belize, Guyana, Haiti, and Suriname).
 RE&EE solutions can be an important driver to increase the productivity and competitiveness of industrial key sectors - such as food processing, fishery, manufacturing of high value niche products and services and tourism.
 A growing sustainable energy market offers also new income and job opportunities for energy service and manufacture companies.